In a city full of skyscrapers and world records, where can you get the best city views and unique angles and

 5. Sundowners at one of the cities superb roof top bars

-Level 43 Sky Lounge in Dubai (pictured) is a popular favourite for Downtown views, or head to Dubai Marina area and JBR for several choices including Atelier M in the Pier 7 Complex – multiple floors of rooftop vibes, or Hilton’s Pure Sky Lounge is a favourite for beach vibes.
+Level 43 Sky Lounge in Dubai (pictured) is a popular favourite for Downtown views, or head to Dubai Marina area and JBR for several choices including Atelier M in the Pier 7 Complex – multiple floors of rooftop vibes or Hilton’s Pure Sky Lounge is a favourite for beach-lovers.